 Like it’s other cruciferous cousins, cabbage is a rich source of many micronutrients (vitamins and mineral) and fibre.
 It also contains glucosinolates (sulphur containing plant chemicals) many of which have been researched for their promising anti-cancer properties.

-4 small radishes, halved and sliced thinly
+- 4 radish -halved and sliced thinly

-1 teaspoon lemon juice
+- 1 tsp lemon juice

-TIP – To make ahead, combine the vegetables in a bowl and mix with the dressing and parmesan at the last minute.
+- To make ahead, combine the vegetables in a bowl and mix with the dressing and parmesan at the last minute.